 For more information go to http://dq.cde.ca.gov/dataquest/

-LEAs are administering two types of tests in 2015:
+LEAs are administering the following types of tests:

 · Smarter Balanced Summative Assessments for ELA and mathematics

 · California Science Test (CAST)—pilot test

 For your convenience, the California Department of Education 2016–17 California Assessment System Web page is now available to provide a quick overview of all assessments administered to be in California in 2016–17.